Master of Theology (Th.M.)

 - At least nine credit hours at the 300 level

 - At least nine credit hours in an area of concentration

 - Thesis and Oral Examination – six credit hours

 - 18 credit hours in an area of concentration

-- Up to six credit hours may be earned through a practicum
+- 6 credit hours are earned through a practicum

 PREREQUISITES FOR ADMISSION:

 - Applicants must possess the M.Div. degree or its equivalent in credit hours – with a 3.3 GPA and ministerial experience.

 - Evidence of above-average achievement in previous academic work